rohitkb7782/Projectile-Motion-Lab/README.md

 c=\frac{1}{2}C_d\rho A
 $$

-combines the aerodynamic constants into a single drag coefficient.
+combines the aerodynamic constants into a single drag parameter.

 ## Numerical Method